 The most well-known investment dispute centers around the Kumtor gold mine.
 Since the mine began commercial production in 1997, the Canadian company, Centerra Gold, whose local subsidiary Kumtor Gold operates the mine, has renegotiated the terms of their investment with the government more than three times at the request of the Kyrgyz Government.
 In December 2015, both sides tabled the talks without resolution.
 In 2016, Kyrgyz law enforcement officials raided the Bishkek headquarters of Kumtor Gold on accusations of financial irregularities, and prevented expatriate officials from exiting the country.
 A local court issued an injunction to preclude the company from making financial transfers to Centerra, and later fined Kumtor nearly USD 98 million for alleged environmental damages.
 Shortly afterward, Centerra elevated its dispute with state corporation KyrgyzAltyn over environmental, dividend, and land use claims to a court of international arbitration.
-In September 2017, based on an agreement with the Kyrgyz Government, Centerra agreed to a ten-fold increase of annual environmental damage payments from USD 300,000 to USD 3 million, a one-off installment of USD 50 million into a fund to support the Kyrgyz economy, and an adjustment to Kumtor’s management structure requiring that Kyrgyz citizens fill several key management positions.
+In September 2017, based on an agreement with the Kyrgyz Government, Centerra agreed to a ten-fold increase of annual environmental damage payments from USD 300,000 to USD 3 million, a one-off payment of USD 50 million into a fund to support the Kyrgyz economy, and an adjustment to Kumtor’s management structure requiring that Kyrgyz citizens fill several key management positions.
 In August 2019, following Centerra’s withdrawal of all claims and acquiescence to increase revenue payments to USD 150 million for contribution to the State’s Regional Development and Nature funds, the parties signed a new strategic agreement.

 International Commercial Arbitration and Foreign Courts

-The Kyrgyz Republic has a written law governing bankruptcy procedures of legal persons and insolvent physical persons (Law of the Kyrgyz Republic “On Bankruptcy” September 22, 1997 and amended December 30, 1998, July 1999, September 2000, June 2002, March and August 2005, January and July 2006, June 2007, July 2009, April 2015, June, July and December 2016, May 2017, and December 31, 2019) which covers industrial enterprises and banks, irrespective of the type of ownership; commercial companies; private entrepreneurs; and foreign commercial entities.
+The Kyrgyz Republic has a written law governing bankruptcy procedures of legal persons and insolvent physical persons (Law of the Kyrgyz Republic “On Bankruptcy” September 22, 1997 with multiple amendments in December 30, 1998, July 1999, September 2000, June 2002, March and August 2005, January and July 2006, June 2007, July 2009, April 2015, June, July and December 2016, May 2017, and December 31, 2019) which covers industrial enterprises and banks, irrespective of the type of ownership; commercial companies; private entrepreneurs; foreign commercial entities.
 Bankruptcy proceedings are conducted by the court of arbitration competent for the district in which enterprise is located.
 The procedure of liquidation can be carried out without the involvement of the judicial bodies if all creditors agree on out-of-court proceedings.
 Chapter 10 of the law on bankruptcy provides for the possibility of an amicable or peaceful settlement between the enterprise and its creditors, which can be made at any stage of the liquidation process.
-The World Bank has ranked the Kyrgyz Republic 82 out of 190 countries in “Resolving Insolvency” in its 2018 Doing Business report.
+The World Bank ranked the Kyrgyz Republic 82 out of 190 countries in “Resolving Insolvency” in its 2019 Doing Business report.